 “Do lots and lots and lots of it.
-Tackling cold calls and new business meetings can be really nerve racking for new recruiters, and the only way to get good at them is to do lots of them, analyse everything you do and say, and try to be better the next time.
-Watch, listen and learn from the more experienced and successful people around you.
+Tackling cold calls and new business meetings can be really nerve-racking for new recruiters, and the only way to get good at them is to do lots of them, analyze everything you do and say, and try to be better the next time.
+Watch, listen, and learn from the more experienced and successful people around you.
 Try out their ways of doing things, and take away what works for you.
 But most importantly try to enjoy them, take your job seriously, never take yourself too seriously.”

 “Don’t look at new business development as new business development.